ThiagoEvoa/flutter_examples/README.md

 <p><b>If you want to distribute on firebase follow the steps 1 and 2</b></p>
 1) Integrate the <b>Firebase</b> on your project </br>
 2) On your Github Settings go to <b>Secrets</b> and create the secrets related to the <b>FIREBASE_IOS_APPID</b>, <b>FIREBASE_ANDROID_APPID</b> and <b>FIREBASE_TOKEN</b> </br>
-3) On the root of your project, you need to create the folder <b>/.github/workflows</b>, and add the main.yml file inside with the code bellow </br></br>
+3) On the root of your project, you need to create the folder <b>/.github/workflows</b>, and add the main.yml file inside with the code bellow </br>
+4) In order to run the yml file, you have to push your code to the informed branch </br></br>

 <b>OBS: Note that you have to choose beetwen one or more jobs</b>